All Episodes

 Alex Sink's campaign violated rules Monday evening at the CNN St. Petersburg Times Florida debate when her makeup artist delivered a message during a television break.

-The message on the cell phone was the attorney who won the psych suit said Alex Sink did nothing wrong.
+The message on the cell phone was, the attorney who won the psych suit said Alex Sink did nothing wrong.

 Supposed to get on Scott.

-You know, no keep talking about this.
+You know, don't keep talking about this.

-How would you like to be running for office with a last name Sink?
+After the debate, the Sync campaign, how would you like to be running for office with a last name Sink?

-Join Sink as governor of Florida.
+Join Sync as governor of Florida.

-Help Sink sink Florida.
+Help Sync, Sync, Florida.

-Help Sink synchronize Florida.
+Help Sync synchronize Florida.

 What?